Scope and Definitions - 1.1

 robust, and that the conduct of the clinical trial is in compliance with the requirements of the Regulation (EU) No 536/2014, Article 48.

-MonitoringMonitorering The act of overseeing the progress of a clinical trial, and of ensuring that it is conducted, recorded, and reported in accordance with the protocol, Standard Operating Procedures (SOPs), Good Clinical Practice (GCP), and the applicable regulatory requirement(s).
+The act of overseeing the progress of a clinical trial and of ensuring that the clinical trial is conducted, recorded and reported in accordance with the protocol, SOPs, GCP and the applicable regulatory requirement(s).

 Normal clinical practiceVanlig klinisk praksis “Normal clinical practice” means the treatment regime typically followed to treat, prevent, or diagnose a disease or a disorder.